ropensci/FedData/cran-comments.md

 # CRAN comments

-This is a major release from FedData v3.0.4 to FedData v4.0.0.
+This is a patch release from FedData v4.0.0 to FedData v4.0.1.
 Please see NEWS.md for release details.

 Please note that in recent CRAN submissions, CRAN maintainers have been